Thomas-Tomo/retro_game/README.md

 ### Bug Tracking:

 Document any bugs or issues discovered during testing.
-Fix identified bugs and retest to confirm that they are resolved. *(The only bugs are the fly's that you can eat 😜)*
+Fix identified bugs and retest to confirm that they are resolved. *(The only bugs are the flies that you can eat 😜)*

 ### Final Check: